lupyuen/rust-i2c-nuttx/README.md

 0x00 + ACK
 ```

 Let's fix this.

-# Fix I2C Write

 Here's the log for the I2C write...

 ```text
 nsh> rust_i2c